Re-published – originally written on 2006.

 So .. do I think a drawing package is the best way to price a job? ..
 “Usually is my answer.
 It all depends on the drawing package and the accuracy of it.
 But I do think a job should be drawn as soon as possible in the process (this is known and “upstream manufacturing process improvements”).
 It is a fact that the farther “upstream” all the details of a job can be worked out and finalized, the smoother and more profitably the job will run.

 My main point is to ensure your quotes are accurate and to take the time to analyze how much time you are actually doing on things, prioritize these tasks, ensure you are taking the time to do the important tasks correctly even though you may hate doing these things, and delegate important tasks you don’t have time to do (or don’t want to do) properly.

 I also believe most quoting package are going to produce a much more accurate price since they are based on pricing exactly what will be produced.
 If drawing a job to produce a price takes 30% longer than just calculating a price, but ensures you are making the 20-25% net profit you want, the increased financial returns to the company will outweigh the small amount of extra time spent to draw the job by far.

 So, there are a few different ways to make this work.
-Main thing is to make it work for you.
+The main thing is to make it work for you.
 This is my specialty … to help you find solutions to your problems .. permanently.

-Bruce Poling of The Joinery Coach is a Cabinet/Joinery Industry specialist that can help you get this process right and grow you business into a Thriving sustainable venture.
+Bruce Poling of The Joinery Coach is a Cabinet/Joinery Industry specialist that can help you get this process right and grow your business into a Thriving sustainable venture.